FAQ - Frequently Asked Questions

 Tell me more about the dogs – are they friendly?

 Our dogs are family, so they are constantly with us: on adventures but also on shopping trips to town and so they are also part of every tour.
 They love visitors and will be very happy and excited when you arrive: which will be probably pretty loud for the first minutes and if you bend down to them, they will probably try to give you a kiss… They are all well behaved and of course up to date with their vaccinations and deworming.
 They are fine with small kids and will guard them as if they would be part of the pack!
-They are also fine with other dogs but they love to play pretty rough and they are big dogs between 55 and 90pounds: so you are welcome to bring your service dog but your dog has to be able to cope with our pack – they will be all the time in the same room with you and your dog – we will not leave our dogs outside or trap them in a room for your dog!
+They are also fine with other dogs but the experience showed that most service dogs can’t cope with our pack and then the whole evening is only about taking care of the dogs.
+So as much as we love other dogs, please do not bring your dog with you on a tour with us.

 If you need more information about Fairbanks, accommodations or other tours and attractions – this is the page of our local tourism agency: